São Lourenço, Minas Gerais: Climate

+São Lourenço has a humid subtropical climate (Köppen: Cwa) with rainy summers and warm, dry winters.

+Economy

 Tourism is the main economic activity of the city although it has also become the regional hub for shopping, medical care, and banking.
 The city is served by Comte.
 Luiz Carlos de Oliveira Airport.

+Culture

 Throughout the year, several events take place in Sao Lourenço.
 They include the International Choir Festival, Cachaça Festival - cachaça is a hard liquor distilled from sugar cane juice, Winter Festival, Street Carnaval, Orchid Exhibits, Megacycle (a motorcyclists gathering), Vintage/Classic Cars Expo, a Hot Air Balloonists gathering, as well as several conferences of large Brazilian organizations.

 In the beginning of August, the city celebrates its patron saint, Saint Lawrence, with a ten-day festival that includes live music, traditional food, and fireworks.